burke-software/GlitchTip/README.md

 ## Redis

 GlitchTip requires Redis for sending notification, managing events, and more.
 Go to https://cloud.digitalocean.com/databases/ and create a new redis database.
 For almost all size instances, the 1 GB RAM | 1 vCPU instance is sufficient.
 Enter your redis database's name in the glitchtip-redis section.
-If your redis database name is like `db-redis-nyc1-11111` then it should look like.
+Let's assume it's named "glitchtip-redis".

 ```
 - name: glitchtip-redis
   engine: REDIS
   production: true
-  cluster_name: db-redis-nyc1-11111
+  cluster_name: glitchtip-redis
 ```

 ## Deploying